The Most Important Refrigerator in the World The Most Important Refrigerator in the World

 Subscribe

-At the moment, the Vault is home to more than one million types of seed, and with 500 samples of each, the treasure numbers 500 million seeds altogether.
-“This building holds 13,000 years of agriculture,” the Norwegian hosts like to say, stressing at the same time that diversification is essential, because it’s the only guarantee of finding the right variety of vegetable, fruit or grain that can survive in a world whose climate is changing so quickly.
+At the moment, the Vault is home to more than one million types of seed, and, with 500 samples of each, the treasure numbers 500 million seeds altogether.
+“This building holds 13,000 years of agriculture,” the Norwegian hosts like to say, stressing at the same time that diversification is essential, because it’s the only guarantee of finding the right variety of vegetable, fruit, or grain that can survive in a world whose climate is changing so quickly.
 Definitely too quickly for plants like corn.
-Rising temperatures mean that over the next 20 years, corn production in Africa may fall by 30%.
+Rising temperatures mean that, over the next twenty years, corn production in Africa may fall by 30 percent.
 The more varieties of corn we gather, the higher the chance that at least one will be able to survive in the new conditions.
-Among the collected seeds are 32 varieties of potato from Irish national gene banks.
+Among the collected seeds are thirty-two varieties of potato from Irish national gene banks.
 Why so many?
-Because it’s believed that a lack of diversity played a key role in the spread of the blight in the 19th century that contributed to the Great Famine.
+Because it’s believed that a lack of diversity played a key role in the spread of the blight in the nineteenth century that contributed to the Great Famine.

-The Vault itself is not found – as newspapers sometimes erroneously report – on the site of an abandoned coal mine on Spitsbergen (where the first such Norwegian institution of this type was located).
-After tests in 2004, it turned out that the temperature of the permafrost over the chambers of that mine guaranteed only –3.5°C, which wasn’t cold enough.
+The Vault itself is not found—as newspapers sometimes erroneously report—on the site of an abandoned coal mine on Spitsbergen (where the first such Norwegian institution of this type was located).
+After tests in 2004, it turned out that the temperature of the permafrost over the chambers of that mine guaranteed only −3.5°C, which wasn’t cold enough.
 It was also feared that hydrocarbon gases, periodically escaping from the mine, could be bad for the seeds.
-Thus, it was decided to build a new facility nearby, this time in sandstone formations and with extra apparatus in the storage spaces that would maintain the ideal temperature for storing seeds: –18°C. The current building, constructed in 2008, is just over 1000 square metres.
-It’s a series of corridors reaching 146 metres into the rock.
-The front of the building is visible from outside the concrete gates, which push into the mountain like a wedge, while the crowning achievement is three 9 x 27 metre chambers drilled into the rock.
-The whole bank is located 100 metres above sea level, 60 metres below the summit of a hill.
-It’s high enough not to flood if all the ice in the world melts, and deep enough that at least 200 years will pass before the permafrost reaches a temperature of 0°C.
+Thus, it was decided to build a new facility nearby, this time in sandstone formations and with extra apparatus in the storage spaces that would maintain the ideal temperature for storing seeds: −18°C. The current building, constructed in 2008, is just over one thousand square meters.
+It’s a series of corridors reaching 146 meters into the rock.
+The front of the building is visible from outside the concrete gates, which push into the mountain like a wedge, while the crowning achievement is three 9 x 27 meter chambers drilled into the rock.
+The whole bank is located 100 meters above sea level, 60 meters below the summit of a hill.
+It’s high enough not to flood if all the ice in the world melts and deep enough that at least 200 years will pass before the permafrost reaches a temperature of 0°C.

 Yet nature has overcome bigger obstacles.
 In 2016, panic broke out in the media that the unsinkable ark had sprung a leak.
-Exceptionally high temperatures and unexpectedly intense precipitation meant that water got into the Vault, flooding the first 15 metres of the corridor.
+Exceptionally high temperatures and unexpectedly intense precipitation meant that water got into the Vault, flooding the first fifteen meters of the corridor.
 But before it got to the seeds, it froze again (the deeper inside the building, the colder it is), and the workers managed to break up and remove the ice.
 Although nothing happened to the seeds, the news was out, and the hosts reacted quickly.
-An immediate decision was made to improve the Vault’s structure.
-The modernization will cost $12 million – not a huge sum for the Norwegians.
+An immediate decision was made to improve the vault’s structure.
+The modernization will cost $12 million—not a huge sum for the Norwegians.

 Also read: